cloudrex/unit/README.md

 4. Import all units and run tests from a single file

-5. Use `@Feed` to provide in-line data whenever possible
+5. Use `@feed` to provide in-line data whenever possible

 6. Do not export unit classes (There's no need!)